axibase/atsd/portals/freemarker.md

 Returns collection of maps(string, string).

-Retrieve a collection of unique tag maps for metric and entity.
+Retrieves a collection of unique tag maps for metric and entity.
 `[, hours]` is an optional parameter, which specifies the time interval (in hours) for searching unique tag values.
 The default interval is 24 hours.

 ```freemarker